 Recovery Catch up Spend

-For the 2020-21 academic year only, schools have been provided with some additional funding to support the ‘catch up’ of progress for pupils affected by the closures during 2020.
-The strategy sets out how we intend to use this funding this academic year.
+For the 2020-21 academic year only, schools were provided with some additional funding to support the ‘catch up’ of progress for pupils affected by the closures during 2020.
+The strategy sets out how we used this funding at Red Rose Primary School.

 Part of the school’s budget is ring-fenced for spending on sport in school.